Inference

 In one sentence

-When a trained AI model processes new input and generates a prediction or response—the 'using' phase after training is done.
+The process where a trained AI model takes new input and produces an output—a prediction, answer, or generated text.
+This is the 'using' phase that happens after training is complete.

 Explain like I'm 12